LadyKerr/gh-copilot-talk/copilot-postcon/notes.md

 - TODO: create an issue in the repo: Investigate lastest Flask version (look at copilot enterprise blog on bing integration)
 - click on copilot and ask: what is the latest version of flask?

 - Open a PR and use copilot summary
 - generate a summary of changes quickly

+- add postcon2024 to the top of slides
+- April 19th slides and video demo are due
+- record full demo as a backup